 Back to yesterday, when it looked like it was 70 degrees outside but was really 30, and yet who cares because the sun was out and gave me the illusion of what spring should be like!
 And because of this illusion, I cleaned my house, did laundry, ran to the grocery store and then I made jam.
 Cherry chia seed jam, and it took me all of 30 minutes.

-Instead of needing loads of sugar (along with pectin and lots of time) in order to produce jam, I’m using chia seeds.
+Instead of needing loads of sugar (along with pectin and lots of time) in order to produce jam, however in this chia jam recipe, I’m using chia seeds to thicken it.
 We briefly talked about these last week, but the fact these little cuties can swell so much that they can thicken any fruit into jam is reason enough for me to now make my own jam all of the time.

 A less sugar, less time, better for you jam?!
 SOLD.